Jinnmail/jinnmailExtension-Main/README.md

 # jinnmailExt-FE
-Used for Chrome Extensions interface and logic
+jinnmailExt-FE repository is for Chrome Extension interface and logic

 README FOR ENTIRE PROJECT